 Schrödinger’s Cat – and Cigarettes

-Schrödinger’s cat, for readers who have not heard of it, is the name of a thought experiment devised by Austrian physicist Erwin Schrödinger in 1935.
+Schrödinger’s cat, for readers who have not heard of it, is the name of a thought experiment devised by the Austrian physicist Erwin Schrödinger in 1935.
 It is meant to illustrate a principle of quantum mechanics in which a cat in a box can be both dead and alive at the same time.
-I am certainly not clever enough to understand it but you will see the point of mentioning this idea shortly.
+I am not clever enough to understand it but you will see the point of mentioning this idea shortly.

 But first, gentle reader, allow me to digress by mentioning an item I came across recently in one of those magazines you find in the pocket of an aircraft seat next to the instructions about what to do in an emergency.